About Me

 I have published 5 books, co-edited 7 more, and authored over 70 articles in scientific journals, peer-reviewed volumes, and proceedings.
 Additionally, I have presented my work at more than 100 international conferences, workshops, and colloquia.
 More information on my publications can be found here.

-Currently, my research team is interested in exploring patterns of (stochastic) variation (in acquisition of stress, in the application of sandhi rules, in allomorphy) and their formal expression within the framework of Gradient Harmonic Grammar (Smolensky & Goldrick 2016).
+Currently, my research team and I are interested in exploring patterns of (stochastic) variation in areas such as stress acquisition, the application of sandhi rules, and allomorphy, as well as their formal expression within the framework of Gradient Harmonic Grammar (Smolensky & Goldrick 2016).
 In the project GRADIENCE (Modeling the limits of grammar: Integrating lexical frequency in a Gradient Harmonic model of lexical stress; Evidence from young and adult Greek speakers’ grammars), we explore how nominal stress patterns in both young and adult speakers’ Greek grammar can be computationally modeled.